Wednesday 30 October 2024

 It feels strange this time around.
 I don't know if it's because it's now the weekend or because I've chosen to have this operation rather than it being a necessity but I feel Im just not being looked after the same.
 There's no physio to see how I'm doing, tell me what exercises to do.
 There's no support session like before.
 When the breast nurse arrives she tells be I wont be given a specialist bra like last time because they are just for cancer patients.
 It makes me feel a bit down and I just want to go home to the children.

-Finally Chris arrives at the same time as my meds.
-I grab my pillow, Chris grabs the bags and we head home.
+Finally my husband arrives at the same time as my meds.
+I grab my pillow, he grabs the bags and we head home.
 I feel a sense of relief that I got what I wanted.
 It's over.
 I can start to move on.

 Thursday 10 May 2018